jeffrey-fontys/s3-portfolio/README.md

 ## 1. Introduction

-This document serves as the Reader's Guide for my semester 3 portfolio of the bachelor's program of IT from Fontys University of Applied Sciences.
+This document serves as the Reader's Guide for my semester 3 portfolio of the bachelor's program of Information Technology from Fontys University of Applied Sciences.
 The portfolio contains the products I have developed during the semester and with which I prove that I have gained sufficient knowledge to fulfil the requirements set in the learning outcomes.
 This guide provides a brief summary of each product and section, and points the reader towards the files which contain the fully worked-out versions of the subject.

+This document is divided into six sections, including this introduction.
+In the second section, you will find a detailed description of each learning outcome and what knowledge is required to show your proficiency at it.
+In the third section, I have provided short descriptions for and links to each research report that I have written this semester.
+The fourth section is about my individual project, what it is about and how it has been designed and developed.
+In section five, you will find similar information about the group project, as well as my specific contributions to the project.
+And at the very end of this document you will come across section six, which contains my reflection on my learning process during the semester.

 [⬆️ Back to Table of Contents](#table-of-contents)